Simple Google Sheets Indirect Function Guide (3 Examples)

 Explanation of the Formula

-Let us break down the formula we used:
+Let us break down the formula:

 =SUM(INDIRECT(C6))

-1. Here, the INDIRECT function takes the string which is in cell C6 as its parameter.
-So if the text “Red” is selected, the INDIRECT function will return a reference to the named range “Red”.
+• If the text “Red” is selected, the INDIRECT function will return a reference to the named range, “Red

-Common Errors with The INDIRECT Formula in Google Sheets
+Common Errors with The INDIRECT Formula

 Frequently Asked Questions

-Can I Use the Indirect Function in VLOOKUP?
+Can I Use the INDIRECT Function in VLOOKUP?

-For example, if we were to use our previous example for multiple sheets, we could create a new sheet that looks like this
+For example, if we were to use our previous example for multiple sheets, we could create a new sheet that looks like this:

 Example sheet with multiple sheets labelled red, orange and blue

-At the bottom of the sheet you can see the other sheets Red, Orange, Blue, and Consolidated sheet.
+At the bottom of the sheet, you can see the other “Red, Orange, Blue, and Consolidated” sheets.

 1. The first step would be to create a drop-down menu for the color labels using data validation: